 The river crosses through five protected areas, including the Lyndon B. Johnson National Historic Park, before its confluence with the Colorado River, where it provides water for consumption and recreation for citizens of Austin and the surrounding communities.
 In addition to its springs, the Pedernales River is also fed by a series of seeps and perennial, tributary streams that are important not only as water contributors, but also as habitat for terrestrial and aquatic species.
 These hidden and scenic corridors add to the area’s natural heritage and allure and help draw outdoor recreation and wildlife enthusiasts to the area.

 In many ways, the beauty of the area indirectly poses the greatest threat to the Pedernales watershed.
 The Hill Country is one of the most desirable locations in Texas, and the rate of new home construction is rising dramatically.
 If the area experiences the rapid growth and development that some project, the Pedernales River may face a number of challenges.
 These future challenges could include non-point source pollution, unsustainable surface and groundwater withdrawal, a loss of plant and animal diversity and drastically altered fire regimes.

 The continued conservation of this healthy watershed is a vision shared by many people.
-By collaborating on our common goals, the Conservancy will add to the work of private landowners; local, state and federal land and water agencies; and other non-governmental organizations in the watershed.
-By working now to plan for the future, the Conservancy will strive to be a contributing member of the local community and to help ensure that the Pedernales River watershed remains one of Texas’s natural treasures.
+By collaborating on our common goals, TNC will add to the work of private landowners; local, state and federal land and water agencies; and other non-governmental organizations in the watershed.
+By working now to plan for the future, TNC will strive to be a contributing member of the local community and to help ensure that the Pedernales River watershed remains one of Texas’s natural treasures.